akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 **Deliverable** | **Due Date** | **Description**
 --- | --- | ---
 Code & Status Reports | 1 business day after each sprint | Demonstration of progress throughout each sprint.
-Code Repository of Product | End of contract | Version-controlled Open Source repository of code that comprises prototype.
+Code Repository of Product | Continuously delivered throughout contract | Version-controlled Open Source repository of code that comprises product.
+Any incomplete code will be delivered at end of contract.
 Research | A research plan shall be delivered during the first sprint.
 Research-related records shall be delivered at the end of the second sprint and every applicable sprint. thereafter | A summary of research conducted and results found.
 If applicable, next steps or recommendations based on research.
 Design Deliverables | End of every applicable sprint | Mock ups and/or design files if applicable, or design changes reflected in the Development Prototype.
-Development View | End of second sprint and every sprint thereafter | In-progress development view, accessible on the web via staging server / development server.

 The contractor shall submit all deliverables to the Alaska product team.